-10 20.
-Funding and investments
+20. Funding and investments

-- (1) The funds of the Council consist of- - (a) monies appropriated by Parliament for that purpose; - (b) monies received by the Council in terms of this Act; - (c) fines imposed and recovered in terms of this Act; - (d) moneys obtained by way of loans raised by the Council with the approval of the Minister; - (e) income derived by the Council from any investment; and - (f) moneys accruing to the Council from any other source. - (2) The Council may use its funds for defraying expenditure incurred in achieving its objects and exercising and performing its functions under this Act. - (3) The Council may invest any of its funds not immediately required.
+- (1) The funds of the Council consist of - money appropriated by Parliament for that purpose; - (b) moneys received by the Council in terms of this Act; - (c) fines imposed and recovered in terms of this Act; - (d) moneys obtained by way of loans raised by the Council with the approval of the Minister; - (e) income derived by the Council from any investment; and - (f) moneys accruing to the Council from any other source.